cpputest/cpputest.github.io/manual.markdown

 In larger projects, it is often useful if you can link the tests in "libraries of tests" and then link them to the library of a component or link them all together to be able to run all the unit tests.
 Putting the tests in a library however causes an interesting problem because the lack of reference to the tests (due to the auto-registration of tests) causes the linker to discard the tests and it won't run any of them.
 There are two different work-arounds for this:

 * You can use the IMPORT_TEST_GROUP macro to create a reference.
 This is typically done in the main.cpp or the main.h.
 You'll need to do this for every single TEST_GROUP (and the tests groups shouldn't be distributed over multiple files)
 * When you use gnu linker (on linux, but not MacOSX) then you can use an additional linker option that will make sure the whole library is linked.
-You do this by adding the library to be linked between the "-Wl,-while-archive" and the -Wl,-no-whole-archive" options.
+You do this by adding the library to be linked between the "-Wl,-whole-archive" and the -Wl,-no-whole-archive" options.
 For example:

 {% highlight make %}
    gcc -o test_executable production_library.a -Wl,-whole-archive test_library.a -Wl,-no-whole-archive $(OTHER_LIBRARIES)